evaliu2002/PetMyDog/Weekly Reports/ReportOne.md

     - I find out I forget a lot of React, so I will focus on refresh my React skills.
     I will also complete tasks in frond/back end that we aim to finish.

+##### Kevin Kong
+    - Goals from last week: N/A for this week's report

+    - I reviewed Spark Java framework slides from CSE 331, which we would use for backend API.

+    - I will review my CSE 331 project and investigate how to use Spark Java together with GCE.
+I will also try to learn ElasticSearch, and how to use it to get geolocations.